Why Aren't You Knitting Socks?

 Lucia Slippers by Kristin Drysdale

-Nevversokker project from Erika
+Nevversokker project knitted by Erika

 Erika's marled Rye Socks in Mondim